2-REC/hugo-mywebsite/content/pro/sonaca/catia-macros/index.md

 <b>CLIENT:</b> SONACA, as external consultant<br>

-<b>DESCRIPTION:</b><br>
+<b>DESCRIPTION</b><br>
-Additionally to the CATIA V5 Extension tools and modules, a set of macros were developed to assist and automate part of the users? recurrent tasks.
+Additionally to the CATIA V5 Extension tools and modules, a set of macros were developed to assist and automate part of the  designers and engineers recurrent tasks.<br>

-<b>ROLE:</b><br>
+<b>ROLE</b><br>
 As a CAD Tools Developer, I was responsible for maintaining the macros as well as providing support to the users.
-I was also responsible for the development of several new macros to provide new tools to the different departments.
+I was also responsible for the development of several new macros to provide new tools to the different departments.<br>